4 Reasons Why Keeping a Journal Can Help You With College Applications

 4. Notice trends and preferences among your activities and achievements.

-Keeping a diary will help you years before you reach the college applications themselves.
+Keeping a journal will help you years before you reach the college applications themselves.
 Writing about yourself and your activities is an important part of self-reflection.
 When you articulate your thoughts, either through conversations with others or through your own writing, this will help you understand your opinions and preferences.

 Very few high school students in 9th or 10th grade think about what they could be doing to improve their chances of college admission.
 If they do think about this, they tend to focus on scoring highly on testing, getting good grades, or starting some community service, “because that’s what everyone does.”
 While good test scores and grades are very important, one of the best things you can do in 9th and 10th grade to improve your chances of college admissions is to FIGURE OUT WHAT YOU LIKE and DO THAT CREATIVELY.
 How do you figure out what you like?
 Start taking notes!
 Did you hate your debate camp?
 Why?
 So you love your Chemistry class?
 Why?